Nissan 350Z: 350Z 35th Anniversary Edition (2005)

-350Z GT-S Concept
+350Z GT-S concept

 During the 2006 Goodwood Festival of Speed, Nissan Technical Centre Europe (NTCE) unveiled the 350Z GT-S Concept.
 The GT-S had a unique radial flow supercharger that could be turned on or off via a switch on the dashboard, raising the VQ35DE engine output to 382.6 bhp and 424.8 Nm without modifications to the engine components.
 The car also had new body kit for more cooling and downforce and wider 245 and 265/40/18 tires.
 The car was tested by automotive journalists, but none were marketed.

 2008 Tokyo Auto Salon concepts (2008)

-The Nissan Fairlady Z Type F, XANAVI NISMO Z (SUPER GT 2007 GT500 Class), ENDLESS ADVAN Z (series winner of the Japan's SUPER TAIKYU 2007 endurance series) and Fairlady Z Version NISMO Type 380RS were all unveiled at the 2008 Tokyo Auto Salon.
+The Nissan Fairlady Z Type F, Xanavi Nismo Z (Super GT 2007 GT500 Class), Endless Advan Z (series winner of Japan's Super Taikyu 2007 endurance series) and Fairlady Z Version Nismo Type 380RS were all unveiled at the 2008 Tokyo Auto Salon.

-Fairlady Z Type F (2008-)
+Fairlady Z Type F (2008)

 The Fairlady Z Type F is a version of the Nissan Fairlady Z coupe and roadster for the Japanese market with: